 “This post may contain affiliate links.
 Please read my disclosure for more info.

 So why not get paid for something you already do?
-Whether you have a regular exercise routine, or you just pile up steps at the office, why not earn money for walking?
+Whether you have a regular exercise routine, or you just pile up steps at the office, why not get paid for walking?

 I’ve checked most of the apps that pay you to walk, and found 15 that are worth checking out.
 You won’t be able to quit your job and get paid to walk full-time, but it’s got it’s perks.